 The theater, designed by architects Philip Johnson and John Burgee, opened on April 23, 1964 and was formerly known as the New York State Theater.
 It continues to undergo a series of renovations and improvements to make it state-of-the-art in all technical areas.

 The auditorium features a hybrid of traditional and continental style seating on the orchestra level, five “Rings” (balconies), faced with jewel-like faceted lights and a large spherical chandelier in the gold paneled ceiling.
-The lobby features many fine examples of modern art.

 For more information, including seat maps and a panoramic view of the theater, please visit the David H. Koch Theater web site.